Skip to main content Accessibility information

 Why this course at Marjon?

-Close partnerships with SLT services across the region enable us to offer a broad range of placement opportunities
+Marjon is currently the only pre-registration, direct-entry SLT programme in the Southwest, and our close partnerships with SLT services across the region enable us to offer a broad range of placement opportunities.

-Clinical simulation, using actors to help students gain vital therapeutic skills
+Clinical simulation for teaching and placements, using specially purchased software and trained actors to help students gain vital therapeutic skills & experience.

 Modules for this course